Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (14:30-15:30) *Farbfeld - Rethinking image-formats*, Laslo Hunhold, ([video](http://dl.sta.li/slcon/2015/slcon-2015-04-frign-farbfeld.mts))

-> This talk will discuss the deficiencies of the RGBA color space and present the Farbfeld format to store images in a device independent way using the Lab color space.
+> This talk discussed the deficiencies of the RGBA color space and presented the Farbfeld format to store images in a device independent way using the Lab color space.
-  Additionally, an alternative to incorporated, namely imposed, image compression is discussed, evaluating the advantages over other image formats using different kinds of images.
+  Additionally, an alternative to incorporated, namely imposed, image compression was discussed, evaluating the advantages over other image formats using different kinds of images.

 (15:30-16:00) Coffee/Tea break

 (16:00-16:30) *suckless.org e.V.*, Anselm R Garbe

-> Anselm will present the idea of suckless.org e.V.[<sup>1</sup>][1] and ask attendees to join.
+> Anselm presented the idea of suckless.org e.V.[<sup>1</sup>][1] and asked attendees to join.

 (16:30-17:30) *suckless.org foundation*, All